nico-martin/pumpel/README.md

 2. Click "Delete All Data"
 3. Confirm the deletion

+## Progressive Web App (PWA)

+Pumpel is a Progressive Web App, which means you can:

+### Install on Mobile (iOS/Android)
+1. Open Pumpel in your mobile browser
+2. Tap the share/menu button
+3. Select "Add to Home Screen"
+4. The app will appear on your home screen like a native app

+### Install on Desktop
+1. Open Pumpel in Chrome/Edge
+2. Click the install icon in the address bar
+3. Click "Install" in the popup
+4. The app will open in its own window

+### Offline Support

+- The app works completely offline after the first visit
+- All static assets are cached automatically
+- Database operations work offline (IndexedDB is local)
+- Updates are downloaded in the background
+- You'll see a notification when a new version is ready

 ## Browser Compatibility

 Pumpel works in all modern browsers that support:
 - IndexedDB
+- Service Workers
 - ES2020+
 - CSS Grid & Flexbox